 Isuien Garden, Nara

-A walking garden in Nara park that uses a borrowed backdrop in its design.
+A strolling garden in Nara Park that uses borrowed scenery in its design.
 It is considered a classic example of shakkei, a method of capturing living nature.

-A garden in Nara Park, which was once part of the residence of the high priest of the Kofukuji temple.
-The Yoshikien Garden offers a small tea house, a moss garden and a pond.
-The garden is in a quiet location in a tourist area that offers free entry to foreign tourists.
+A garden in Nara Park, which was once part of the high priest's residence at Kofukuji Temple.
+Yoshikien Garden offers a small tea house, a moss garden and a pond.
+The garden is in a quiet location in a tourist area that offers free entry for foreign tourists.

 Kokedera – The temple of mosses

-Kokedera is the Temple of the Mosses which is located in Kyoto, it has a garden with more than 120 different varieties of mosses.
-Temple visitors can walk through this spectacular garden.
+Kokedera is the Temple of Moss located in Kyoto, it has a garden with more than 120 different varieties of mosses.
+Visitors to the temple can walk through this spectacular garden.

-The garden of the Heian sanctuary is surrounded by buildings that partially recreate the Heian Palace, the Emperor's home from 794 to 1227.
-The garden has rare species of turtles.
+The garden of the Heian shrine is surrounded by buildings that partially recreate the Heian Palace, the Emperor's home from 794 to 1227.
+The garden has rare species of tortoises.

-Now that we see the best gardens in Tokyo and the Kyoto region, let's see some famous gardens and parks spread across Japan.
+Now that we've seen the best gardens in Tokyo and the Kyoto region, let's look at some famous gardens and parks all over Japan.
 If you are passing through any of these places, it is worth visiting.

 Kokuei Hitachi – Hitachinaka, Ibaraki

-The park Kokuei Hitachie it is a large park with hills full of flowers.
+The park Kokuei Hitachie It's a big park with hills full of flowers.
 The park has dozens of varieties of flowers and plants designed so that there is always something in the seasons.
-It also offers a number of playgrounds and small themed gardens.
+It also offers a number of themed playgrounds and small gardens.

 Ashikaga Flower Park

 Ashikaga Flower Park is a garden located in Ashikaga-Tochigi, known for its large wisteria vines that have been suspended since 1870.
-There are more than 20 hectares with wisteria, azaleas, hydrangeas, lilies and many other flowers.
+It covers more than 20 hectares with wisteria, azaleas, hydrangeas, lilies and many other flowers.

 Kokoen Garden, Himeji

 Kokoen Garden is one of the largest and most ambitious Japanese gardens built in the last 50 years.
-It is a collection of nine Edo-style gardens that span 3.5 hectares and is close Himeji Castle.
+It is a collection of nine Edo-style gardens measuring 3.5 hectares and is located near Himeji Castle.
 The garden has beautiful waterfalls and its waters look like a mirror.

 Adachi Museum of Art

-Ritsurin is one of the most famous historical gardens in Japan.
-The garden is located in the city of Takamatsu and is considered to be one of its main attractions.
-The garden contains a tea house, exhibitions and sale of art and crafts.
-The walk through the garden usually takes one to two hours.
+Ritsurin is one of the most famous historic gardens in Japan.
+The garden is situated in the city of Takamatsu and is considered one of its main attractions.
+The garden contains a tea house, exhibitions and the sale of art and crafts.
+The garden tour usually takes one to two hours.
 There are several bridges, paths and small hills that offer a beautiful view of the garden and the surrounding countryside.

-Kenrokuen is a large garden with Japan's oldest water system, which operates using natural water pressure.
+Kenrokuen is a large garden with the oldest water system in Japan, which operates using natural water pressure.
 The garden took 200 years to complete.
 It is designed to change with the seasons.
-It is one of the most attractive gardens when it is covered with snow.
+And one of the most attractive gardens when it's covered in snow.